 Section 63 Legislation

 The owner will be targeted to reduce emissions through identifying and carrying out improvement works agreed in an Action Plan (Section 63).
-The Action Plan is in addition to the EPC and there is a legal requirement to carry out the specified improvement measures or defer with the use of a Display Energy Certificate (DEC).
+The Action Plan is in addition to the EPC assessment and there is a legal requirement to carry out the specified improvement measures within three and half years or defer the improvements annually by use of a Display Energy Certificate (DEC).

 These new regulations will have implications when selling and letting property, one of which is the transfer of responsibility of the Action Plan to the new Owner or Tenant.